 Since its inception, our group has remained very active, holding both

 and running Installfest workshops.
 We can also sometimes

 By speaking at LUGOD, you'll have the opportunity to present to a

 and faculty from UC Davis,

-IT professionals from around the state capitol, and, of course, hobbiests.
+IT professionals from Davis, Sacramento, and the surrounding communities, and, of course, hobbyists.

 LUGOD does its best to cater to all technical levels of our membership.